 As a result, many U.S.-based Shou sugi ban artists utilize high-quality North American softwood substitutes, including Western red cedar, Southern cypress, and Basswood.

 Many other wood species like pine, oak, maple, and hemlock also work if you are just beginning, trying to learn the technique, or do not have the above options available.

-You should however choose the wood wisely for projects such as siding, cladding, decking, or outdoor decor furniture.
+You should however choose the wood wisely for projects such as siding, cladding, decking, or outdoor decor furniture to get fine results.

 The Modern-Era Benefits of Shou Sugi Ban

-A few benefits that the Shou sugi ban burning process offer are:
+A few benefits that the Shou sugi ban burning process offers are: